City of Maple Ridge Response

 Park Amenities and Recreation Facilities that remain closed to mitigate the spread of COVID-19 transmission:

-- Maple Ridge Leisure Centre (with exception of registered timeslots at the *Fitness Centre)
+- Maple Ridge Leisure Centre (*with exception of registered timeslots at the Fitness Centre, Gymnasium and Indoor Sport Courts)

 Refunds will be provided for rentals affected by the closure(s).
 In order for us to assist you as effectively as possible, we encourage citizens to contact us via email during the following hours.